 Julie Flint (Chair)

 I became a Parent Governor of our school in 2006 and was re-elected for a further four year term in 2010.
-My daughter and my son are both enjoying their time here; and I continue to value the caring, friendly and fulfilling environment within which they spend their days.
+My daughter and my son both enjoyed their time here; and I continue to value the caring, friendly and fulfilling environment within which they spend their days.

-I decided to seek election as a Parent Governor because it seemed to be the best way for me to make a contribution to the fabulous work that our school does.
+I decided to seek election as a Parent Governor because it seemed to be the best way for me to make a contribution to the fabulous work that our school does and I now serve the Governing Body as a Co-opted Governor.
 I have 30 years experience of public finance, including seven years within the education service, and I apply the same principles to my role as a Governor i.e. to secure the best possible education for our children within the available budget.

 Being a Governor has been rewarding, particularly as a member of the Resources and Infrastructure Committee since 2006, seeing the school environment develop and progress.
 Although finances are likely to be significantly tighter for the next few years, I continue to seek improvements for the benefit of our children.